brandur/sorg/content/drafts/languages.md

 of this was devised in a vacuum -- it was inspired from the hard lessons of predecessors.

-## Consensus on interpreted languages (#interpreted-languages)
+## Interpreted languages (#interpreted-languages)

 So that brings us interpreted languages, which are still huge, and show no signs of shrinking.
-I'm going to generalize by putting a lot of languages like PHP, Python, Ruby, Perl, and JavaScript into one bucket, but many of them tend to share many of the same properties like dynamic typing, poor enforcement of modularity, poor parallelism, and few checks beyond the ones that you implement yourself.
+I'm going to generalize by putting a lot of languages like PHP, Python, Ruby, Perl, and JavaScript in one bucket.
+Many of them share important properties like dynamic typing, poor enforcement of modularity, poor parallelism, and few checks prior to runtime.

 When it comes to whether interpreted languages are desirable, there's still no wide consensus.
-Lots of people still like them, while many others feel that they're too fundamentally unsafe (myself included).
+Although many people feel that they're fundamentally unsafe, lots of people still like them.
 That leaves many of them as plausible options for industry newcomers.

 My theory is that the biggest reason for the contention is that interpreted languages really are better for tiny projects.
-I'm reasonably proficient with both Ruby and Go, but I can write a small program in Ruby about 10x faster than Go because there's less boilerplate and syntax.
-And as long as you can fit the entire program's context in your head, refactoring is a lot faster too.
+I'm reasonably proficient with both Ruby and Go, but I can write a small program in Ruby about 10x faster because there's less boilerplate and syntax.
+As long as you can fit the entire program's context in your head, refactoring is faster too.

 Interpreted languages don't have a problem with productivity or syntax, they have a problem with *scaled